10/31/2024

 speaker

-Yes.
-So good morning.
-Now we are going to address all the three main blocks.
-So I'm speaking about the power supply units.
-I'm speaking about the down to the 48 volt or whatever and down to drive the GPUs, which means we will address through silicon can buy high voltage MOSFET, and SPS.
-So the SPS is the low voltage MOSFET, which is the part in which we are now really focusing.
-It will take a little bit of time clearly to come with a strong offer.
-But our offer is going to go through all the chain because we do believe we will have the portfolio and we have the portfolio and we have the capabilities to serve all the content inside the AI server.
-So, of course, surely considering the maturity of the products, the first big target is going to be in the power supply units and down the voltage and the scale through the AI service architecture.
+Good morning.
+We are going to address all the three main blocks.
+I'm speaking about the power supply units, I'm speaking about down to the 48 volts or whatever, and down to to drive the GPUs, which means we will address through silicon carbide, high voltage MOSFET, a GAM2CAM and phase change voltage regulators and SPS.
+So the SPS is the low voltage MOS, which is the part in which we are Now really focusing, it will take a little bit of time clearly to come with a strong offer, but our offer is going to go through all the chain. because we do believe we will have the portfolio, and we have the portfolio, and we have the capabilities to serve all the content inside the AI servers.
+Surely, considering the maturity of the products, the first big target is going to be in the power supply units and down the voltage and the scale through the AI servers architecture.

 speaker